Constraints in the BV formalism: six-dimensional supersymmetry and its twists: Introduction

 \subsection{Acknowledgements}

 We thank D.~Butson, K.~Costello, C.~Elliott, D.~Freed, O.~Gwilliam, Si Li, N.~Paquette, E.~Rabinovich, S.~Raghavendran, P.~Safronov, P.~Teichner, J.~Walcher, P.~Yoo for conversation and inspiration of all kinds.
 I.S.\ thanks the Fields Institute at the University of Toronto for hospitality, as well as the Mathematical Sciences Research Institute in Berkeley, California and the Perimeter Institute for Theoretical Physics for generous offers of hospitality that did not take place due to Covid-19.
-The work of I.S. is supported in part by the Deutsche Forschungsgemeinschaft, within the framework of the cluster of excellence ``STRUCTURES'' at the University of Heidelberg.
+This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 --- 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 The work of B.R.W. is supported by the National Science Foundation Award DMS-1645877 and by the National Science Foundation under Grant No. 1440140, while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the semester of Spring 2020.